jaredtritz/jsonsails-readthedocs/source/vision/index.rst

 Vision
 ======

-JSonSails is a Web Application Framework (WAF) designed to make the creation and management of personalized web content easier.
+JSonSails is an application engine designed to make the creation and management of personalized web content easier.

 Pesonalized modules & user data